Video: Plant Pathogen Detection Experts Count on xMAP® Technology

 Experts from Thermo Fisher Scientific give a glimpse into automated workflows when analyzing gene and protein expression

-For many researchers who need the high-throughput enabled by bead-based Thermo Fisher Scientific product managers Stefan Jellbauer and Bani Suri spoke about using xMAP assays in their automated workflows for a truly high-throughput gene and protein analysis pipeline while running 96-well or 384-well plates.
+In a recent Labroots-hosted panel presentation, Thermo Fisher Scientific product managers Stefan Jellbauer and Bani Suri spoke about using xMAP assays in their automated workflows for a truly high-throughput gene and protein analysis pipeline while running 96-well or 384-well plates.

 Going well beyond increased throughput